 The unorganized system I lead me to intense planning.
 From the premise to the plot itself is planned.

-First Step: Write a strong premise.
+Step 1: Write a strong premise.

 The premise is the overall plot.
-And this is your first step.

 It’s sometimes in one or two sentences containing the entire story.
 It’s a quick synopsis.
 Within these sentences, you – as the author – need to create strong, compelling plot.

 If you don’t see your story impressive in your premise, you have to keep revising until you craft the best one.

 It’s just 1 to 2 sentences.
 Yet it requires so much of your time.
 It took me around 2 weeks to finalize my premise after countless number of revisions.